 \subsubsection{RQ3.
 How does coverage relate to fault detection?}

-Similar to the previous section with diversity, with this research question, we want to study the correlation between state-of-the-art coverage criteria and faults in DNNs.
-Our goal is to understand how they compare with diversity with that respect.
-We selected, based on three factors, the following two coverage criteria: Likelihood-based Surprise Coverage (LSC) and Distance-based Surprise Coverage (DSC)~\cite{kim2019guiding}.
-First, we retained criteria that have been recently published in the literature.
-We also chose those that (1) have been compared to other coverage criteria, and (2) showed better performance in guiding the test of DNN models.
-Finally, we selected the coverage metrics that we could apply and replicate on our models and datasets.
+Similar to the previous section on diversity, in this research question, we aim to study the correlation between state-of-the-art coverage criteria and faults in DNNs.
+Our goal is to understand how they compare to diversity in this respect.
+Based on three factors, we selected the following two coverage criteria: Likelihood-based Surprise Coverage (LSC) and Distance-based Surprise Coverage (DSC)~\cite{kim2019guiding}.
+First, we retained criteria that were recently published in the literature.
+We also chose those that (1) have been compared to other coverage criteria, and (2) showed better performance in guiding the testing of DNN models.

+We selected coverage metrics that we could apply and replicate on our models and datasets.
 The first two factors yielded four coverage metrics: Likelihood-based Surprise Coverage, Distance-based Surprise Coverage, Importance-Driven Coverage (IDC)~\cite{gerasimou2020importance} and Sign-Sign Coverage (SSC) \cite{sun2019structural}.
 However, we could not apply IDC and SSC on our datasets and models.
-More precisely, we got several execution errors\footnote{Authors have been contacted but the execution errors have not been resolved.} when we tried to compute IDC on 12-layer ConvNet and LeNet models.
-Furthermore, for SSC, we obtained different results from the original paper~\cite{sun2019structural} when we applied this metric on LeNet-1 and faced again several execution errors for the remaining models.
-Therefore, we excluded these metrics from our study and considered only LSC and DSC to study the correlation between coverage and fault detection in DNNs.
-In addition to the above criteria, we have also included basic and widely used criteria such as Neuron Coverage (NC)~\cite{pei2017deepxplore} and DeepGauge~\cite{Ma2018DeepGaugeMT} coverage metrics.
-More precisely, we have considered the following metrics related to DeepGauge: k-Multisection Neuron Coverage (KMNC), Neuron Boundary Coverage (NBC), Top-K Neuron Coverage (TKNC) and Strong Neuron Activation Coverage (SNAC).
-For further information, we describe all these metrics and their limitations in section~\ref{Sec:RW}.
+We got several execution errors\footnote{Authors have been contacted but the execution errors have not been resolved.} when we tried to compute IDC on the 12-layer ConvNet and LeNet models.
+For SSC, we obtained different results from the original paper~\cite{sun2019structural} when we applied this metric on LeNet-1, and encountered several execution errors in the remaining models.
+Therefore, we excluded these metrics from our research and only studied LSC and DSC in the correlation between coverage and fault detection in DNNs.
+In addition to this criteria, we included basic and widely used criteria such as Neuron Coverage (NC)~\cite{pei2017deepxplore} and DeepGauge~\cite{Ma2018DeepGaugeMT} coverage metrics.
+We considered the following metrics related to DeepGauge: k-Multisection Neuron Coverage (KMNC), Neuron Boundary Coverage (NBC), Top-K Neuron Coverage (TKNC) and Strong Neuron Activation Coverage (SNAC).
+We describe these metrics and their limitations in Section~\ref{Sec:RW}.